pattersongp/3134_class_notes/wk2/Session 4 - July 12.md

   ```
   4 3 2 + *
   ```
   * create a stack of ExpressionNodes
   * push the operands onto the stack (4, 3, 2)
   * create a node around the first operator and pop the stack once to create its ight subtree (2)
   * pop the stack again to create its left subtree (3)
   * push the operator node onto the stack (+)
   * moving to the next token (*), create an ExpressionNode around the operator
   * pop the stack twice, for the right subtree (+) and the second for the left (4)
   * push the single node onto the stack, check for another token
   * since there are no tokens left, pop the stack for the answer, check the stack.isEmpty to verify

-  * eval, post order, preorder, in order methods